imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 To remove the contribution from low spatial frequency structures/data (such as cells and nuclei), and to correct for correlation that results from high molecular density or low resolution, a second cross-correlation image generated from randomized images is then subtracted from the original correlation image.
 This occurs through cycles of:

-1. Randomizing Image1 using the [Costes randomization method](/media/costes-etalcoloc.pdf) and the mask of all theoretically possible localizations for the signal in Image1 (i.e. a mask of the cells, or the nuclei), which is provided by the user.
+1. Randomizing Image1 using the pixel randomization and the mask of all theoretically possible localizations for the signal in Image1 (i.e. a mask of the cells, or the nuclei), which is provided by the user.

 2. Calculating the cross-correlation of the randomized image with Image2.